OpenNetLab/challenge-HOWTO/README.md

 For each part of the network score, they can be calculated as follows :

-- delay_score = 100 * (max_delay - delay_95th) / (max_delay – min_one_way_delay)
+- delay_score = max(0, 100 * (max_delay - delay_95th) / (max_delay – min_one_way_delay))
 - receive_rate_score = 100 * recv_rate / ground_truth
 - loss_score = 100 * (1 - loss_rate)

-What we should notice is that some parts of score still can not get full marks in an ideal environment.
-For example, audio_score and receive_rate_score.
-So we set the ground_truth to scale the related parts of score, which provide the score that can be obtained in an ideal environment.
+The **ground_truth** means the correspond score that can be obtained in an ideal environment (like no loss, high capacity).
+We use the score of ground_truth as the full marks.

+The **binarize_bound** means the bound that can get a full mark if the score exceeds binarize_bound times of ground_truth.
+Otherwise it will be 0.

-To tune the model, we ran multiple experiments in NetEm to test the performance of simple bandwidth estimator algorithms.
+To tune the model, we ran multiple experiments to test the performance of different bandwidth estimator algorithms.
 The experiments lead us to set the coefficients as follows :

 ```
 w1, w2, w3, w4, w5 = 0.2, 0.1, 0.2, 0.2, 0.3